Plane makes safe emergency landing at Israel's Ben Gurion airport | DW | 01.07.2019

 A plane coming from the German city of Cologne has made an emergency landing at Tel Aviv's Ben Gurion airport.
 Ground staff in Germany reported that tire pieces had been found on the runway after takeoff.

-A plane carrying 152 people has made an emergency landing at Tel Aviv's Ben Gurion airport, according to flight tracking website Flight Radar 24 and local media.
+A plane carrying 152 people made a safe emergency landing at Tel Aviv's Ben Gurion airport on Monday afternoon, according to the Ben Gurion airport website.

-The Electra Air 737 departed from Cologne, where ground staff reported seeing tire pieces and other debris on the runway after the plane had taken off.
+Ground staff at Cologne airport reported seeing tire pieces and other debris on the runway after the plane had taken off.

 The Jerusalem Post earlier reported that the plane would follow a low flight pattern before landing so that the damage could be inspected by experts ahead of the anticipated landing.